 Upon receipt of a signed organisation membership application, a signed member statement if renewing, or email confirmation that you wish to renew your existing membership, your organisation will be invoiced.
 Once the invoice has been issued, organisation membership is non-refundable and no further memberships can be removed or added on that invoice.
 Should there be any changes within your organisation, you can at any time transfer memberships from one staff member to another.
 Organisation membership will only be invoiced to the organisation.
 AHRI are unable to issue your staff members with individual invoices under this membership category.

 - CPD – Continuing Professional Development In order to maintain membership at a professional level (GAHRI, MAHRI, CAHRI and FAHRI) members and certified members (CPHR and FCPHR) are required to comply with AHRI's CPD policy.
-AHRI conducts annual audits of a random selection of members to check compliance with the CPD requirements.
-Members who have not maintained the minimum number of CPD hours may be regraded to the level of affiliate member.
+Each year AHRI conducts

 - Upgrading Membership

 Members may apply to upgrade their membership by completing the relevant upgrade form and paying a non-refundable upgrade assessment fee of $58.
 The relevant supporting documents must be provided as evidence of the member's eligibility for the membership level they are applying to upgrade to.
 Linked members who are invoiced under an organisation membership do not need to pay the $58 upgrade fee.
 Student members upgrading to Graduate or Professional Member (MAHRI) do not need to pay the upgrade assessment fee, but will be required to pay the relevant Graduate or MAHRI yearly membership fee in order to upgrade.

 a CPD Audit on a random selection of professional members and all certified members.